-- At the time of writing the conversion rate was 53.42 Philippine Pesos (PHP) to $1 USD.
-So if we say that something costs 250 PHP that’s just under $5 USD.
+- At the time of writing, the conversion rate was 51.18 Philippine Pesos (PHP) to $1 USD.
+So if we say that something costs 250 PHP, that’s just under $5 USD.

-- Filipinos learn both English and Tagalog in school and you’re unlikely to encounter anyone who doesn’t speak English.
+- Filipinos learn both English and Tagalog in school.
+You’re unlikely to encounter anyone who doesn’t speak English.
 If you want to try your hand at Tagalog, “salamat” is “thank you” and “po” is a polite ending to a sentence.
 So you would say “salamat po” or “nice to meet you po” or “excuse me po”.

 - You’ll be referred to as “sir” or “ma’am” by pretty much everyone you meet.
 It’s a sign of respect and Filipinos are very polite.

 - Filipinos LOVE basketball and especially the NBA.
 If they ask where you’re from, it’s easier to say “do you know the Portland Trailblazers?” than “I’m from Oregon”.
 They definitely know the Blazers but have no idea what Oregon is.

 - Manila is the world’s most densely populated city with around 111,000 people per square mile.
 And the population of the entire Metro Manila area is about 13.5 million.
 So expect traffic to be horrendous, especially during rush hour!

 You’ll find plenty of car taxis around Manila that you can hail at any time.
 There are also many “habal-habal” stands if you’d prefer to take a motor taxi.
 If you want an entertaining but crowded experience, hop in a Jeepney but be sure to holler when you want to get off.